mcdexio/documents/en/how-to-add-liquidity-to-amm.md

 ![amm-xyk](asset/amm-xyk.png)

+(x-axis: Δy, y-axis: ask/bid price for a given amount.)

 From the above pricing formula, it can be concluded that the pricing of AMM is only related to the inventory quantity `x` and `y` of AMM.
 When the product `k = x · y` is larger, the lower the slippage given by the pricing formula, resulting in a better liquidity.
 So adding liquidity to AMM means increasing the values ​​of `x` and `y`.

 ## Add liquidity to AMM